renaudcerrato/renaudcerrato.github.io/_posts/2016-09-15-is-your-custom-view-interactive-aware.md

 ## Great!
 I'm in!

-You're in luck, I wrote a [small helper](https://gist.github.com/renaudcerrato/746e039700ac5eeaaea40808666e239f) which will handle everything for you - including registering to `ACTION_SCREEN_ON`/`ACTION_SCREEN_OFF` broadcasts:
+You're in luck, I wrote a [small helper](https://gist.github.com/renaudcerrato/746e039700ac5eeaaea40808666e239f) which will handle everything for you - including registering to `ACTION_SCREEN_ON`/`ACTION_SCREEN_OFF` broadcasts.
+Using it is fairly simple, just delegate the callbacks cited above, and implements `InteractiveViewHelper.Callback` to be notified:

-{% gist 746e039700ac5eeaaea40808666e239f %}

-To use it, just delegate the callbacks cited above, and implements `InteractiveViewHelper.Callback` to be notified:

 ```java
 public class NastyCustomView extends View implements InteractiveViewHelper.Callback {